See also the articles "La colonisation" and "Slavery in European colonies" in the EHNE.

 Resistance to colonial rule assumed a variety of forms.
 Many colonial insurgencies were strictly restorationist in nature, aiming merely at a return to the pre-colonial status quo ante.
 Over time, external impulses were incorporated into acts of resistance, which did not always assume a violent nature.32 Colonial resistance in plantation economies was characterized by slave escapes; other mechanisms of self-assertion operated in the cultural and religious sphere and were characterized by appropriation and adaption.33 Risings and rebellions were entirely unsuccessful in the core areas of colonial rule, yet peripheral insurgencies, especially in those areas where the indigenous peoples practiced nomadic lifestyles, often developed into enduring guerrilla campaigns.

 As the first wave of decolonization made clear, cession from the motherland did not result in full sovereignty in all matters.
-This was the case with the USA, but the former Spanish colonies in 35 and Fidel Castro's (1926–2016) seizure of power in (1959) can also be understood as part of a transition away from "informal empire".and South America merely freed themselves from "formal" into "informal" empire.
+This was the case with the USA, but the former Spanish colonies in Central and South America merely freed themselves from "formal" into "informal" empire.
 Nevertheless, "informal empire" could be cast off as well.
 The turn of the 20th century saw successful Japanese revision of the series of unequal treaties to which she was subject.
-China discarded its imperial inheritance in 1949
+China discarded its imperial inheritance in 194935 and Fidel Castro's (1926–2016) seizure of power in Cuba (1959) can also be understood as part of a transition away from "informal empire".